MisonoChoco/Puzzle-STTP-Int/README.md

 # Puzzle-STTP-Int

-No high score saving, no animations yet.
-Will do it later
+No animations yet.
+Will do it later.
+High score?
+That is your unlocked levels.

 Some bonus features are included; check the tutorial scene.